numbworks/numbworks/README.md

 #### Libraries (C#)

-These are intended for other developers who want to integrate my software in their own software:
+Intended for other developers who want to integrate my software in their own software.

 | Repository | Effort | Quick Links | License | Tests | NuGet | Last Update |
 |---|---|---|---|---|---|---|